 Notice the patches for exit numbers that contrast with the old button copy.
 PA renumbered its highways from sequential to mileage-based exits; one old exit number is visible in the bottom photo.
 Through a miracle, mile 31 on I-476 corresponds to the old Exit 31 on the Turnpike Extension (30 was the easternmost exit on I-276).

-Click to drive into NJ, where I-276 magically turns into I-95.
-Eventually, there will be an interchange at I-95 in Pennsylvania, and then I-95 would take over I-276 from there eastward into NJ; NJ just jumped the gun a bit on its numbering.
-This means that for many miles, there are two parallel I-95's, though you can't easily reach one from the other.Westbound
+Click to drive into NJ, where I-276 once magically turned into I-95.
+NJ just jumped the gun a bit on its numbering, for, say, 30 years or so, until PA caught up with its new interchange.
+This means that for many miles, there were two parallel I-95's, though you couldn't easily reach one from the other.Westbound

 Well gee, we just came off a toll road, no surprises.
 It would be nice if the PA and NJ Turnpikes could get together and take your ticket plus give you a new one in one fell swoop.

 Even years later, yup, one exit skipped out on the renumbering.
 Well, no. That's I-476's exit number there, referring to the tollbooth at which I-476 transitions from Pennsylvania Turnpike Northeast Extension to Blue Route.
-Because it's a mainline tollbooth, the exit number follows I-476 mileage, but then you're signing it out of sequence on I-276.
+Because it's a mainline tollbooth, the exit number follows I-476 mileage, but then it's signed out of sequence on I-276.
 There is no EB connection to I-476 SB, as you may have noticed above; that's what the redundant Norristown exit is for (the junction name and BGS destination being the same).
-The THIS LANE tags are also special.
+Notice the white border around "Exit Only" (should be black) and the unnecessary addition of Philadelphia - any reasonable traffic has used one of the last four exits to get there instead.
+Click on the first photo for a closeup.

 Gee, honey, should we take the Norristown exit to Norristown?
 2006 construction appears to have replaced the sign way in back of the third photo, and then rotated the EXIT ONLY arrow (is that possible?) to create the sign in the second photo (which is otherwise unchanged).
 I'm guessing the orange sign was up while they were rotating that arrow (rotation's an awesome theory, I think), because it doesn't need to be there now.